dadapunk/plantarium/README.md

 - Receive timely gardening reminders
 - Implement companion planting and crop rotation strategies

-Built with Electron.js, React, and PostgreSQL, Plantarium runs on Windows, macOS, and Linux.
+Built with Flutter and SQLite, Plantarium runs on Windows, macOS, and Linux.

 ## Features